grafana/agent/docs/rfcs/0004-deprecate-operator.md

 The operator is designed to be the easiest way to deploy Grafana Agent to Kubernetes.
 It watches two main sets of CRDs:

-- Prometheus operator crds for podmonitors, servicemoniters, etc.
+- Prometheus Operator CRDs for PodMonitors, ServiceMonitors, and Probes.
 - Grafana Agent-specific CRDs for declaring agent instances, metrics endpoints and so forth.

 It allows users with existing prometheus-operator infrastructure to reuse those monitor resources without needing to redefine scrape configs for the agent.